sikopet/blog/posts/net-basics.md

 3. Client -- DHCP request message (to server)
 4. Server -- DHCP acknowledgement (to client)

-## TCP/IP transport, application and security
+## TCP/IP transport and application layer

 * Connection-oriented protocol -- requires an exchange of message (or preestablished correlation) before data transfer (ex.
 TCP)
 * Connectionless protocol -- does not require an exchange of message (or preestablished correlation) before data transfer (ex.
 UDP)